Legal and Data Privacy Writer at TermsFeed.

 Although the CCPA has an extraterritorial application, the law is primarily designed to impact large corporations and data brokers.

-Accordingly, the CCPA applies to for-profit entities that "do business" in California or collect and manage the personal information of Californians and meet at least one of the following thresholds:
+The CPRA amended the CCPA to apply to for-profit companies that do business in California or handle the personal information of Californians and meet one or more of the following criteria:

-If the CCPA applies to your company, you must take certain steps to comply with the regulation.
-For more detailed coverage of your CCPA responsibilities, check out our article: CCPA Compliance Requirements.
+If the CCPA (CPRA) applies to your company, you must take certain steps to comply with the regulation.
+For more detailed coverage of your CCPA (CPRA) responsibilities, check out our article: CCPA Compliance Requirements.

-Briefly, your main CCPA responsibilities are as follows:
+Briefly, your main CCPA (CPRA) responsibilities are as follows:

 The California Online Privacy Protection Act (CalOPPA) came into law on July 1, 2004, and was amended in 2013.